-2021 Session Wrap-Up
+2023 General Assembly Session Wrap-Up

-2021 is a critical year in Virginia, all 100 seats in the Virginia House of Delegates are up for election in November (The 40 seat Virginia Senate is not up for election until 2023).
-Virginia’s 2021 elections will be a national bellwether test after last year’s national elections.
+2023 is a critical year in Virginia, all 100 seats in the Virginia House of Delegates and all 40 seats in the Virginia Senate are up for election this November.
+Virginia’s 2023 elections will be a national bellwether test after last year’s national mid-term elections.